rharris-nitro/pythonExercise1/docs/how-to-git.md

 Add to Staging Area:
     -   git status  # copy filepath
+    -   git diff    # to see the changes
     -   git add {filepath}

 Commit files to local repo: # best practice is one file at a time